What is an Activist?

 Who is an Activist?

-Nevertheless, most of the time the bulk of most people’s energies go towards living the best life they can under the tyranny of the status quo, rather than to changing it.
+Nevertheless, most of the time, the bulk of most people’s energies go towards living the best life they can under the tyranny of the status quo.
+They adjust their view of society, its rulers, their peers and themselves, accepting that they are basically powerless to transform society for the better even though they know it is imperative.

 “Activist” is not a perfect term, but it seems the most widely accepted.
 It does get at our basic nature: taking action, being agents for systemic change.